 Unfair treatment at work is another reason that leads to burnout.
-Unfair treatment includes bias, favouritism, mistreatment, unfair policies and the list goes on.
+Unfair treatment includes bias, favoritism, mistreatment, unjust policies, and the list goes on.

-In return, this gives rise to ambiguity in workplace impeding productivity and affecting employee morale.
-Hence, increasing the rate of burnout in your organisation.
+In return, this gives rise to ambiguity in the workplace.
+It impedes productivity and affecting employee morale.
+Hence, increasing the rate of burnout in your organization.

-In contrast, if employees have a confronting manager in the work environment then there are higher chances that they will keep their problems contained within themselves.
-When this happens employees will have nowhere to go to open up with their problems and they might fall into depression.
+In contrast, if employees have a confronting manager, the chances are that will keep their problems contained.
+When this happens, employees will have nowhere to go to open up with their problems, and they might fall into depression.
 Thus, increasing the chances of employee burnout.

 Tackling employee burnout: